openframeworks/ofSite/_tutorials/03_graphics/opengl.markdown

 }
 ~~~~

 There's a few new tricks to VBOs that you can leverage if you have a new enough graphics card, for instance, the ability to draw a single VBO many many times and position them in the vertex shader.
 This is called instancing and it's available in the ofVboMesh in the drawInstanced() method.
 You can see an example of this being used in the vboMeshDrawInstancedExample in examples/gl.
+Generally speaking, if you have something that you know you're going to keep around for a long time and that you're going to draw lots of times in lots of different places, you'll get a speed increase from using a VBO.
+This isn't always true, but it's true enough of the time.

 Although that's nowhere close to everything about vertices and meshes, we're going to move on to another frequently misunderstood but vital part of OpenGL: matrices.